 Download ride-sharing apps

 This tip can save you so much!
 Look for local ride-sharing apps.
 For long distances, you can always use cabs or bikes that actually end up saving a lot of bucks.
-I did Vietnam entirely on shared bikes except for my airport trips.
+I travelled within Vietnam entirely on shared bikes except for my airport trips.
 And it saved me a great deal!

 Travel like a local as much as possible